danielpigott/cloudflare-cli/README.md

     -e  --email     Email of your cloudflare account -d  --domain    Domain to operate on
-    -a  --activate  Active cloudflare after creating record (for addrecord) -t  --type      Type of record (for dns record functions) -h  --help      Display help
+    -a  --activate  Active cloudflare after creating record (for addrecord) -f  --format    Format when printing records (csv or table) -t  --type      Type of record (for dns record functions) -h  --help      Display help